frontendphil/talk-proposals/Things might be simpler than they seem.md

 ### 2. Exploring the essence

-In this section I will try to peel away the plugins.
+In this section, I will try to peel away the plugins.
 I'll do this by providing a short example of what people use a plugin for and why this isn't always necessary.
 This should already help the audience better understand the motivation for the talk.